RetroShare/documentation/docs/tutorial/tor-hidden-rs-node.md

 messaging, Jabber, IRC, etc), you can point your application directly at Tor (localhost port 9050, or port 9150 for Tor Browser), but see [this FAQ entry](https://www.torproject.org/docs/faq.html.en#TBBSocksPort) for why this may be dangerous.
+You may want to Run Tor only and not the "Tor Browser to do this on Windows (Install 'Windows Expert Bundle')](https://www.torproject.org/download/tor/)

 RetroShare can be run behind a [Tor Hidden Service](https://www.torproject.org/docs/hidden-services.html.en) for incoming connections.
 The outgoing connections are sent through a